 5. Install a firewall

 Install a good firewall to act as the gatekeeper of your network.
-The firewall will analyze all incoming and outgoing traffic and use the predefined rules to block attackers and malware from entering your network.
+Why are firewalls important, you ask?
+Firewalls will analyze all incoming and outgoing traffic and use the predefined rules to block attackers and malware from entering your network.
 Any incoming data flagged by the filters is blocked.
 Also, most firewalls have the ability to flag outbound network traffic for suspicious signs and alert your IT professionals about a possible security breach.

 Also consider installing a WAF (Web Application Firewall) to protect your customers’ sensitive data while they purchase your company’s services and products online.